Central Pastoral Office for Hispanic Ministries

 - New Church: CPOHM supports the growing number of Hispanic new congregations and networking with New Church Ministries, supporting leadership academy and other efforts.
 Formal relationship with the College of Regional Ministers continues to foster a spirit of collaboration when working with new church development.
 The CPOHM emphasizes the importance of partnership in supporting new church starts into relationship with the convención, region and Obra Hispana.
 Over the past two years, at least 4 new church starts have launched, with 7 more actively engaged in the pre-process.

 - Transforming congregations: The different educational ventures of the CPOHM seek to empower and transform our existing congregations, particularly by helping our ministers to be better pastoral leaders.
 Increased access to training and resources in Spanish will continue to enhance the life of the church.

 - Forming and reforming leadership: CPOHM continues its emphasis on leadership development.
 CPOHM also organizes and resources ministerial retreats, workshops and assemblies for Latino and Latina ministers.
-Many of these workshops and seminars take place during Hispanic Convention Assemblies and others during pastoral visits from the National Pastor where some Hispanic churches gather for a Saturday Workshop.
-Additionally, support to local congregations who are experiencing difficulty has increased, and is a sign of the effects of a changing climate in which we live.
-Training and resourcing has increased in the areas of immigration and church administration.
+Many of these workshops and seminars take place during Hispanic Convention Assemblies and others during pastoral visits from the National Pastor where some Hispanic churches gather for a Saturday Additionally, support to local congregations who are experiencing difficulties continues the rise, and is a sign of the effects of a changing climate in which we live.
+Training and resourcing remains in high demand in the areas of immigration, healthy boundaries/ethics, leadership development and church administration.

-The General Board has reviewed GA-1702 from the Central Pastoral Office for Hispanic Ministries.
-The report is submitted to the General Assembly for presentation and discussion.
-No action is required.
-(Discussion time: 12 minutes)
+The General Board receives this report from the Central Pastoral Office for Hispanic Ministries and forwards it to the 2019 General Assembly for consideration and discussion.